positronic57/MQTT_examples_with_libmosquito/README.md

 ### Deployment and testing

-There are different depolyment scenarios depending where the MQTT broker and client will be hosted/running.
+There are different deployment scenarios depending where the MQTT broker and client will be hosted/running.
-One of the posible implementations is presented on the diagram below.
+One of the possible implementations is presented on the diagram below.

 ![Test](doc/mqtt.png  "Test")

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-In this example, *the broker* and *mqtt_sub *run on a same *Ubuntu 18.04 host* or the collector node, while *mqtt\_pub\_sense\_hat clients* will be started on two *Raspberry Pi* with *Pi Sense HAT* running Raspbian.
+In this example, *the broker* and *mqtt_sub *run on a same *Ubuntu 18.04 host* or the collector node, while *mqtt\_pub\_sense\_hat clients* will be started on two *Raspberry Pi* with *Pi Sense HAT* running Raspbian OS.
 Those are the publishing nodes.

 #### Prepearing the collector node